SteveJustin1963/tec-APUS/README.md

 - mycomputer.emu
 - simple-echo.z80

-You can compile it in asm80.com, place your test message in the code and set the memory range to Download as a BIN file, main.z80.bin will download.
+You can compile it in asm80.com or OshonSoft etc, place your test message in the code and set the memory range to Download as a BIN file, main.z80.bin will download.
 Also setup ORG value depending on how or where you load the code or which monitor is used.
 If using Bens https://github.com/SteveJustin1963/tec-EMU-BG there is not monitor and org = 0000h.
 The EMU board goes in the ROM socket, code is uploaded via USB cable from the pc.
 When the USB end goes into pc, it will activate PnP and windows will auto install drivers for EMU that Bens app is a .bat DOS file when runs calls a python script to load the code. run C:\cmd and C:\mode.

 You also need a special USB to TTL cable; it has a TTL to USB bridging chip ie the FT232R or PL2303TA and emulates a virtual com port.
 When the USB end goes into pc, It will activate PnP and windows will auto install drivers and create a virtual com port.
 Or use a TTL to RS-232 converter such the MAX232 chip on pcb.
 Then connect to TTL on tec-APUS and run a com cable to the com port on the pc.
 Bugt newer pcs and laptops don't always have com ports.